rishishayan/-Fake-News-Classification-and-NLP-Analysis/README.md

 Key Observation:
 - Topic coherence was evaluated across different numbers of topics.
 - The optimal topic count was selected based on the highest coherence score.

+- ## Key Findings

+- Political figures such as Trump, Clinton, Obama, and McCain appeared frequently in fake news articles.
+- Factual news articles contained a higher proportion of organisations and geographical entities.
+- Sentiment distributions were similar across fake and factual news, indicating sentiment alone is not a strong discriminator.
+- Topic modelling identified recurring political and international news themes.
+- NLP feature engineering techniques such as TF-IDF and Bag-of-Words enabled effective fake news classification.

 ## Key NLP Techniques Demonstrated